 You can use a standard open VNC client to manage the remote server using both desktop and mobile devices such as Dell Wyse PocketCloud.
 When servers in data centers stop functioning, the iDRAC or the operating system sends an alert to the console on the management station.
 The console sends an email or SMS to a mobile device with required information and launches VNC viewer application on the management station.
-This VNC viewer can connect to OS/Hypervisor on the server and provide access to keyboard, video, and mouse of the host server to perform the necessary remediation.
-Before launching the VNC client, you must enable the VNC server and configure the VNC server settings in iDRAC such as password, VNC port number, SSL encryption, and the time-out value.
+This VNC viewer can connect to OS/Hypervisor on the server and provide access to keyboard, video and mouse of the host server to perform the necessary remediation.
+Before launching the VNC client, you must enable the VNC server and configure the VNC server settings in iDRAC such as password, VNC port number, SSL encryption, and the time out value.
 You can configure these settings using iDRAC Web interface or RACADM.

-- i NOTE: VNC feature is licensed and is available in the iDRAC Enterprise or Datacenter license. - i NOTE: You may see VNC login error if you are using Chrome browser.
+(i) NOTE: VNC feature is licensed and is available in the iDRAC Enterprise or Datacenter license.